 - How to Make Money: Top 44 Ideas for 2019

 4. The snowball effect

-5. Throw away the credit card and use cash
+5. Cut up your credit cards and use cash

-Using cash is a great way to stick to your budget.
-Why?
-You can only spend as much as you have.
-Swiping a credit card is easy but limiting yourself to a specific amount of cash is an effective way to get your spending habits in line with your spending goals.
+Using cash only is a great way to stick to your budget and curb extra spending because you can only spend as much as you have on hand.
+A cash budget takes a little time and planning to get used to, but it’s an effective way to get your spending habits in line with your spending goals.

 The envelope system is a cash-only budgeting method that uses envelopes to keep track of how much you have for different budget categories.
 You set an amount for each envelope, put cash in, and only use what’s there.
 That’s an envelope for gas, groceries, clothes, entertainment, and so on.